 The first herbal ley went in five years ago on a tenanted area of the farm which had been in a continuous short arable rotation of oilseed rape, barley and wheat for nearly thirty years.
 As part of the mid-tier stewardship requirements, a soil test was carried out prior to drilling the herbal ley.
-The results were poor, with carbon content of the soil below 2%.
+The results were poor, with carbon content of the soil below 2 per cent.
 The aim of planting the herbal ley was to regenerate the soil, improve the biodiversity on the farm and produce forage for the cattle.

 Jonathan asked Cotswold Seeds to create a bespoke mixture with some late perennial ryegrasses and creeping red fescues to provide 'a bit of infill between the plants and give added soil protection' and he experimented with various methods of establishment - sowing in the spring as well as the autumn.
-He's used a conventional drill as well as a cross slot direct drill and all the establishments were successful, with the help of some well-timed rain!
+He's used a conventional drill as well as a Cross Slot direct drill and all the establishments were successful, with the help of some well-timed rain and a keen eye to detail on things like sowing depth!
 After direct drilling in August a lot of grass came through in the mix but after taking a silage cut in the following spring, the legumes all came through really well.